-We lease various operating spaces in the United States and the United Kingdom under non-cancelable operating lease arrangements that expire on various dates through March 31, 2026.
+We lease various operating spaces in the United States and the United Kingdom under non-cancelable operating lease arrangements that expire on various dates through 2026.
 These arrangements require us to pay certain operating expenses, such as taxes, repairs, and insurance and contain landlord or tenant incentives or allowances, renewal and escalation clauses.
-As of December 31, 2020, our future minimum lease payments under noncancelable lease agreements were \$4.6 million.
+As of December 31, 2021, our future minimum lease payments under non-cancelable lease agreements were \$10.2 million, as discussed in Note 7 to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K.